 We have never declared or paid dividends or distributions on our common stock.
-We currently intend to retain all available funds and any future consolidated earnings to fund our operations and continue the development and growth of our business; therefore, we do not anticipate paying any cash dividends.
+We currently intend to grant a dividend in kind of warrants to purchase shares of our common stock to holders of our common stock as previously disclosed, however, we intend to retain all available funds and any future consolidated earnings to fund our operations and continue the development and growth of our business; therefore, we do not anticipate paying any cash dividends.